Marketing & Go-to-Market Strategy

 ],

-enterprise technology at Google, Stripe, MuleSoft, and Confluent."
+Google, Stripe, MuleSoft, Salesforce, and Confluent."

 }